 David McAninch is a freelance writer and contributing editor for Rodale’s Organic Life magazine.
 Follow him on Twitter @DMcAninch.

-- Self-contained, recirculated aquaculture systems (RAS) offer some big pluses over conventional net-pen and pond-based fish farms:
+Self-contained, recirculated aquaculture systems (RAS) offer some big pluses over conventional net-pen and fish farming ponds:

 - The risk of farmed fish escaping into wild populations is virtually eliminated, preventing the spread of diseases and parasites.